NetickNetworking/NetickEOSTransport/README.md

 Device ID creates a hardware-tied persistent identity without requiring an Epic Games account.
 This is the simplest method for testing and works well for mobile or standalone applications.

-**Pros:**
-- No Epic Games account required
-- Automatic and seamless for users
-- Good for prototyping and testing

-**Cons:**
-- Tied to specific hardware
-- Cannot be transferred between devices
-- Limited cross-platform support

 **Implementation:**
 ```csharp
 EOSManager.Instance.StartConnectLoginWithDeviceToken("User", (connectInfo) =>